(*As announced May 7, the executive order is extended through May 28.) The public is encouraged to use online city services.

-March 16, 2020 - In our continuing efforts to slow the spread of the COVID-19 virus in our community and align with state executive orders, the City of Ann Arbor will close all non-essential operations through *at least Sunday, April 12.
+March 16, 2020 - In our continuing efforts to slow the spread of the COVID-19 virus in our community and align with state executive orders, the City of Ann Arbor will close all non-essential operations through *May 28, 2020.
 These measures will not impact critical services such as drinking water, waste water, police, fire, emergency operations and waste and recycling pickup.

 City staff deemed essential will be working remotely when possible and those serving the community will continue to provide mandated and safety services.